GluuFederation/docs-deployment-guide/README.md

 Gluu Server also supports the creation of high available deployment using multiple instances on VMs/ physical server.
 The Gluu Server cluster is an efficient way to manage the requirements of high demanding applications.

 ### Requirement of a Good Cluster
 Configuration of a good cluster is a complex and challenging activity.
 Several requirements of a good cluster require careful consideration during the planning.
 This subsection discusses these requirements of an ideal cluster.

-**Replication:**

-- **Database:**

-- **Cache:**
+It is possible to use one server for multiple functionalities like gluu server node, load balancer, cache server etc. However, we recommend to use separate server for these components.

+**Load Balancer:** Gluu recommends use of Nginx as load balancer and Gluu server also supports external load balancers.
+Load balancer

+**Replication:** Several Gluu Server components should be replicated, specifically the component related to the storage and associated functionalities.
+The database, cache, and filesystem should have their replicas for high performance and availability.
+Proper sychnonization of all the replicas is an essential activity for the cluster management.

+- **Database:** The database stores autherication related information and it should have atleast one replica to avoid single point of failure.
+Each replica will be having the entire authentication related information.

-- **Filesystem:**
+- **Filesystem:** The Gluu server file system replication  Csysnc

+- **Cache:** There should be atleast one cache server and there should be multiple cache (redis) server for high performance.

 **Key Management:**